Getting Started with i.MXRT7xx-EVK

 Flash and Debug Project

-MCUXpresso for Visual Studio Code allows users to program and debug projects for NXP microcontrollers.
-These steps require that Debug Probe drivers are properly installed and configured.
-MCUXpresso for Visual Studio Code allows the use of popular debug probes from NXP, Segger and PEmicro.
-MCUXpresso Installer included the option to properly install support for the different debug probes.
+MCUXpresso for VS Code allows users to program and debug projects for NXP microcontrollers and also allows the use of popular debug probes from NXP, Segger and PEmicro.
+This includes the option to properly install support for the different debug probes, but these steps require that the debug probe drivers are properly installed and configured.

 The built project output binary is flashed to the target board before launching a debug session.
-The Debug session provides controls and views to help the developer analyze the operation of the project.
-The following steps will show how to successfully flash and program the RT700 EVK evaluation kit.
+The debug session provides controls and views to help you analyze the operation of the project.
+The following steps will demonstrate how to successfully flash and program the RT700 EVK evaluation kit.

-• Click the Refresh arrow in the DEBUG PROBES pane to detect connected Debug Probes
+• Click the Refresh arrow in the DEBUG PROBES pane to detect the connected Debug Probes

 • Getting Started RT700 Evuation Kit Software Image 14

-• 3.Starting a Debug session begins by programming the target device with the built project image.
-You can debug or flash the selected target as shown below.
+• 3.Starting a Debug session begins by programming the target device with the built project image where you can debug or flash the selected target as shown below.

 • Getting Started RT700 Evuation Kit Software Image 11